How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 Every change made to referral fees, payments, and commission adjustments is logged.
 This means brokers and auditors can track who made changes, when, and why, ensuring transparency and compliance with RESPA and regulations.

-Our reporting tools allow brokers to generate detailed reports on total referral fees paid per agent or brokerage, unpaid or overdue fees, and referral fee trends over time.
+Our reporting tools enable you to generate detailed reports on total referral fees paid per agent or brokerage, unpaid or overdue fees, and referral fee trends over time.

 Reports can be exported to accounting software, making it easier to reconcile referral fee payments with company financials.